pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 6. Sleep briefly to control framerate
 7. Repeat forever via `while True`

-This pattern requires blocking operations, event handling and flicker-free rendering, all of which fail in typical browser implementations.
+This pattern requires blocking operations, event handling and flicker-free rendering, all of which fail in browser-based Python environments like Skulpt, Brython, and previous Pyodide turtle implementations.

 ---